 All Free File-related links may also be found on our Tax Tools page.

-The online software provided by Free File members uses a question-and-answer preparation format that helps eligible taxpayers find tax breaks, including tax credits such as the Earned Income Tax Credit.
-The software also selects the appropriate tax forms and does the tax calculations automatically.
+The online software provided by Free File members uses a question-and-answer preparation format that helps users easily find overlooked tax benefits, such as the Earned Income Tax Credit.
+The software also selects the appropriate tax forms, filing status, and performs tax calculations automatically.

-If you cannot finish your tax return by the April 16th deadline (now July 15th), it is easy to use Free File to request a six-month extension.
-Remember, though, an extension of time to file is not an extension of time to pay.
-If you owe federal taxes, you should estimate the amount owed and pay it with your extension request.
-This helps you avoid any penalties and interest for failing to pay on time.
+If you are unable to complete your tax return by the April 15th deadline, it is easy to use Free File to request a six-month extension.
+Remember, though, an extension request only applies to the deadline to file your taxes, it does not extend the time you have to pay your taxes---this is still due by April 15th.
+If you owe (or think you may owe) federal taxes, you should estimate the amount owed and pay it at the time you submit your extension request.
+This may help lower or avoid any penalties and interest that may be imposed for failing to pay on time.